Music

 For a long time, audio branding and musical branding meant almost the same thing, and while the definition of audio branding has expanded over the years, music still plays an invaluable role when it comes to marketing with sound.
 These episodes offer a deeper look at that role, and at how music can help you bring your brand's message to life so you can share it with the rest of the world.

-The New Era of Sonic Branding: A Conversation with Jack Bradley – Part 2
+Connecting Through Sound, Content, and Branding: A Conversation with Micah Thomas – Part 2

-The Evolution of Audio Branding: A Conversation with Jack Bradley – Part 1
+Audio Dramas and Accessibility: A Conversation with Micah Thomas – Part 1